Rationality of Poincar\'e Series for a Family of Lattice Simplices: Introduction

 Another line of investigation relevant to this paper is the rationality of Poincar\'e series for certain Gorenstein rings.
 Elias and Valla proved~\cite{EliasValla} that the Poincar\'e series of an almost stretched Gorenstein local ring of dimension $d$ and embedding codimension $h$ is given by

 Rossi and \c Sega proved~\cite{RossiSega} that for any finitely-generated module over a compressed Gorenstein local ring of socle degree $2\leq s\neq 3$, the Poincar\'e series is rational.
-A noteworthy aspect of these results on Gorenstein local rings is that their proofs are not constructive, in the sense that they do not explicitly construct a minimal free resolution satisfying the recursive behavior encoded in the rational series.
-This is particularly interesting in light of the first ``practical application'' discussed in the following quote from Avramov~\cite[pg.
-44]{InfiniteFree}: \begin{quote} Besides the aesthetic of the formula in `closed form' that it embodies, a rational expression for a Poincar\'e series has practical applications.
-First, it provides a recurrent relation for Betti numbers that can be useful in constructing a minimal resolution.
-Second, it allows for efficient estimates of the asymptotic behavior of Betti sequences. \end{quote}
+One aspect of these results on Gorenstein local rings is that the proofs do not directly construct an explicit minimal free resolution satisfying the recursive behavior encoded in the rational series, in the sense that the combinatorial structure of the underlying resolution is not made explicit.